 Complex networks like social networks are ever-changing.
 New links are formed, existing ties are broken, individuals change their attitudes.
 In this project, we aim at microscopic descriptions of the processes that govern network evolution by mining frequently occurring graph evolution rules.
 These rules formally characterize the evolution of a dynamic network, help domain experts analyze the underlying processes, and allow to build data-driven models for friendship and opinion dynamics.
 In collaboration with COPAN@Potsdam Institute for Climate Impact Research.

 Erik Scharwächter, Emmanuel Müller, Jonathan Donges, Marwan Hassani, Thomas Seidl.
 Detecting Change Processes in Dynamic Networks by Frequent Graph Evolution Rule Mining.
-In: Proceedings of the IEEE International Conference on Data Mining (ICDM), 2016. (in press)
+In: Proceedings of the IEEE International Conference on Data Mining (ICDM), 2016. (pdf)

 Corresponding author: Erik Scharwächter <erik.scharwaechter(at)hpi.de>